 Natural Alternatives To Sunscreen

 Antioxidant-rich, plant-derived products are an alternative to chemical-laden sunscreens.
-These herbal preparations are rich in vitamins C and E, flavonoids, as well as phenolic acids that combat the work of free radicals responsible for various skin problems including cancer.
+These herbal preparations are rich in vitamins C and E,

 While sesame seed oil protects against as much as 30 percent of UV rays, coconut oil, olive oil, and peanut oil block 20 percent.
 They contain a high quantity of the skin’s protective lipid squalene.
 Wheatgerm oil, rich in vitamin E, acts as an antioxidant and also counters the aging effects of sun exposure.
 Rosehip seed oil or extract can also offer significant photoprotection due to its vitamin C content.
 Aloe vera gel can be applied after a shower and even after sun exposure.
 It also helps with new cell growth.10